 Put up a subscribe box like the one that I have here (top of page, to the right).
-People that fill out this form get an email that asks them to click a link to confirm their subscription.
-This is called “double opt in” and the surest way of getting people that want to join your list.
+People who fill out this form get an email that asks them to click a link to confirm their subscription.
+This is called “double opt-in” and the surest way of getting people that want to join your list.
 When they have to do two things to get on your list, you know that they really want to be on there.

 At a Tradeshow or Other Event

 When at a tradeshow or networking event, ask people to join your list and have them fill out a little card where they check a box that says “add me to your list.”
 This covers you and lets you know that the person wants to join.
 Another option is to have a couple of laptops set up where people can fill out your online form.

 This is where many organizations get it wrong, so let’s clear this up.
 When new members sign up for your event or join your association, they are not asking to get your email newsletter, they are asking to join or to attend, nothing more.
 You must ask them if they want your marketing email… GOT IT.

 You can build the “ask” right into your online signup form; it is that easy.
 Have a little box that says “Would you like to receive our newsletter” and then follow the “double opt-in” rule and have them click a link that comes into their inbox.

 Remember, just because I joined your association, attended your event, or stopped by your booth, it does not mean that I want your newsletter and just slapping me on some list is going to make me hate you.